Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

     ![In the Add Resource window, in the left pane, Public IP Address is circled.
 In the right, Create a Public IP Address pane, the Name field is set to hackathonPublicIP, and is circled.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image47.png "Add Resource window")

-    > Note: If you inspect the JSON for the NIC, you'll notice that the ipConfigurations were modified to refer to the public IP address just added!
+    > **Note**: If you inspect the JSON for the NIC, you'll notice that the ipConfigurations were modified to refer to the public IP address just added!

 5. In the JSON outline pane, select the hackathonVM object.